 Poverty has many causes, including unemployment, social exclusion, and high vulnerability to diseases, disasters, and other phenomena.
 Globally, while real gross domestic products and labor productivity have increased, 731 million people, 9.4% of the global population, still live on less than \$2.00 a day.
-The UN says that ending poverty in all its forms will require increased social protection, greater employment opportunities, and innovative policy benefitting the world's poor.
-Auburn University engages with Goal 1 to a lesser degree than most other SDGs.
-Goal 1 is best represented in Auburn University's course offerings, with at least 11 courses offered that relate to the issue of poverty.
+The UN says that ending poverty in all its forms will require increased social protection, greater employment opportunities, and innovative policy benefiting the world's poor.
+Auburn University engages with Goal 1 to a lesser degree than other SDGs.
+Goal 1 is best represented by outreach activities, with at least 2 organizations offered that relate to the issue of poverty.
 As Auburn University works to increase quality of life for people both near and far, per the mission of Auburn University, poverty will be a critical issue to address.